 Better Safe Than Sorry

 Double insurance can happen for a number of reasons that can all seem legitimate, but ultimately it’s probably not worth the extra money you’d be paying out.
 It’s especially not worth it in light of the fact that you probably can’t collect on both policies without risking legal trouble.
 Insurance laws vary between states, however, and different companies can have different policies.
+For instance, California allows for self-insurance while Illinois does not unless you own more than 26 cars.
 Schedule an appointment with your agent to look over your policies.
 She can make sure you have the coverage you need and that you’re not paying more than you have to.

 Christopher Williams has owned and operated his own small business since 2002, and has a wide range of professional experience in retail, sales and insurance industries.
 He's been writing professionally since 2004.